 HFC, FTTP, FTTN

 Having one of these other NBN technologies can be a little trickier.
 With any of these other services, you will need to also have a lead-in cable from the pit or pole in the street to the NBN box at the side of your granny flat.
 This can sometimes be problematic as the front house might have 2 cables already inside this conduit.
 This means there might not be any room inside this conduit for your new NBN lead-in cable.

 This is where getting your Granny Flat connected can start getting expensive.
 If you need a conduit dug in from the NBN pit to the front house and need a conduit from the front house to the granny flat too, you can be looking at a pricy job here to get this completed.

 We find its about 50/50.
 Half of the time the company that builds the granny flat has really thought out all the cabling requirements, this makes getting connected straight forward and cost-effective.
 The other half of the time we must give the bad news to our customers and tell them there is no infrastructure in place to supply and new NBN cable.
 We then can price the job according to what needs to be done to complete civil and cabling work.

 Using one service.

-Sometimes the granny flat is not for renting out but its to house relatives or friends of the owner of the front house.
-If this is the case, you also have the option of sharing the main houses NBN service and connecting the granny flat via WIFI or Cable.
+Sometimes the granny flat is not for renting out but to house relatives or friends of the owner of the front house.
+If this is the case, you also have the option of sharing the main house NBN service and connecting the granny flat via WIFI or Cable.
 Doing this is sometimes the best option if you have a relative living there.
 You only need to pay for one service, and everyone can share it.
 This is a money saver for not only do you have one service that the cost can be shared but also it removes the need for a second lead-in cable to be run to connect the second service.

 Sharing Lead-in cables.